cosmos/cosmos/VALIDATORS_FAQ.md

 ### What are bandwidth requirements?

 The Cosmos network has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.
-We recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
+We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating Denial of Service attacks and syncing new nodes on the network.
 Ultimately, as the network becomes more heavily used, multigigabyte per day bandwidth is very realistic.

 ### What does running a validator imply in terms of logistics?